skurfer/RenderMarkdown/README.markdown

     mkdir /var/www/support
     cd /var/www/support
     git clone git://github.com/skurfer/RenderMarkdown.git markdown

+Copy `render.ini.default` to `render.ini` and edit to your liking.

+Not everyone will love the included stylesheets, but they should give you an idea which elements to define styles for.

+### PHP ###

 Download [PHP Markdown][phpmd] (or PHP Markdown Extra) and [PHP SmartyPants][phpsp] from Michel Fortin.
 Put `markdown.php` and `smartypants.php` somewhere in PHP's include path (or in the same directory as `render.php`).